 The Wall Performance Lab black box theatre was revamped as part of the Bucksbaum renovation and has since been used more for experimental and student work.
 Performances can usually seat up to 72 people.

 Sebring-Lewis Hall, opened in 1999, seats 338 people in a 4,050 square-foot space.
 It is the home of most music department performances and numerous guest artist events.
 One of the first ensembles to perform in the hall, the American String Quartet, described it as "one of the two or three best halls in the country for chamber music."
 The rich colors and cherry wood details in the hall make it as beautiful aesthetically as it is acoustically.
 Electrically adjustable curtains in the upper back of the hall allow for a tunable acoustic.
+A well-equipped control room and numerous computer data and sound connection points within the hall itself allow Sebring-Lewis to accommodate experimental computer music as well as chamber and ensemble performances.

 The Roberts Theatre semi-thrust stage, seating 450, was renovated and restored under the design of Cesar Pelli and Associates (New Haven, CT).
 The project was completed in 2000.